 How To Add Charts And Graphs To WordPress

-You’ve no doubt heard the old saying “a picture is worth a thousand words.”
-This is certainly true when you’re presenting or explaining complex information.
+You’re probably familiar with the saying “a picture is worth a thousand words.”
+This is certainly true when you’re trying to present or explain complex information.

-Using graphs and charts is a great way to make statistical data and information a whole lot easier to grasp.
+Using graphs and charts is great for making data a whole lot easier to grasp.

-You can use tables to present information, but if you want people to try and make sense of complex information with numbers, trends and comparisons quickly, then charts and graphs are perfect for helping them interpret your data.
+You can use tables to present information, but if you want people to try and make sense of complex data with figures, percentages or relationships quickly, then graphs and charts are perfect for helping them visualize your information.

-Charts and graphs help you present complex information so your audience can more easily interpret it!
+Charts and graphs help present complex information so your audience can more easily interpret it!

-Need to add charts and graphs to your WordPress posts?
-This tutorial shows you how to use WordPress Visualizer – an easy-to-use and powerful WP plugin that lets you create, manage and insert beautiful graphs into your WordPress posts and pages in a few simple steps that:
+Need to add charts and graphs to your WordPress posts and pages?
+This tutorial shows you how to use WordPress Visualizer – an easy-to-use and powerful plugin for WordPress that lets you create, manage and insert interactive charts into your WordPress posts and pages that:

-- Allows you to add chart or graph data from your computer or a web-based data source
+- Allows you to add graph or chart data from your hard drive or a web-based data source

-If you are displaying visual data like pie charts, comparison data or trending graphs that contain static information (e.g. historical data), a simple method you can use is to create your charts or graphs using an image editing application, convert these into .jpg or .png images and then simply insert your image into your web content.
+If you are displaying visual data like bar charts, comparison charts or trending graphs containing static information (e.g. historical data), an easier way to display the data is to create the charts or graphs using a desktop application, convert these into jpg or png images and then simply insert your images into your posts.

 Use WordPress Chart & Graph Plugins

-If you want to embed dynamic bars and pie graphs into WordPress with no coding skills required, the easiest way to do this is to use a plugin.
+If you want to insert dynamic bars and pie graphs into your WordPress pages and posts with no coding skills required, the easiest way to do this is to use a plugin.

-Fortunately, there is a great plugin for WordPress that is simple to install, easy-to-use and allows you to not only create great-looking and mobile-responsive graphs and charts, it also lets you populate your charts and graphs with updatable information.
+Fortunately, there is a plugin for WordPress sites that is simple to install, easy-to-use and allows you to not only create beautiful and mobile-responsive graphs and charts, it also lets you populate your charts and graphs with updateable data.

-You can install the plugin inside your WP dashboard (we explain how to do this a little further below), or access and download Visualizer here:
+You can install the plugin in your WordPress dashboard (we will show you how to do this further down the page), or access and download the WordPress Visualizer plugin here:

 http://wordpress.org/plugins/visualizer